 Eldrad must live!
 You must understand!
 Eldrad must live!
 He must!
 He must!
 HE MUST!!!! (stops; clears throat) Sorry, I got carried away there.
 But still, a great catchphrase from a good ‘Doctor Who’ story!
 Anyway, we’ve now come to Sarah Jane’s last appearance (for now) in ‘Doctor Who’.
 So sad! 😦

 It was quite moving how Sarah Jane’s adventures with the Fourth Doctor ended in ‘The Hand of Fear’, starring Tom Baker and Elisabeth Sladen.
-I know it’s not the greatest story to focus on Sarah Jane’s exit, but the way it was handled in the final scene between Tom Baker and Lis Sladen, it’s nice.
+I know it’s not the greatest story to focus on Sarah Jane’s exit, but it’s nice the way it was handled in the final scene between Tom Baker and Lis Sladen.

 ‘The Hand of Fear’ is a four-part adventure by Bob Baker and Dave Martin.
 Once again, they’re no strangers to ‘Doctor Who’, having written quite a number of adventures together during the 1970s.
 This includes ‘The Claws of Axos’, ‘The Mutants’, ‘The Three Doctors’ and ‘The Sontaran Experiment’.

 This four-part adventure was also directed by Lennie Mayne.
-Lennie Mayne directed three ‘Doctor Who’ stories before this.
-This included ‘The Curse of Peladon’, ‘The Three Doctors’ and ‘The Monster of Peladon’.
+Lennie Mayne directed three ‘Doctor Who’ stories before this, which included ‘The Curse of Peladon’, ‘The Three Doctors’ and ‘The Monster of Peladon’.
 ‘The Hand of Fear’ was to be Lennie Mayne’s final ‘Doctor Who’ TV adventure to direct.

 In the story, the Doctor and Sarah Jane return to Earth in the modern day – whether that’s the 1970s or 1980s, I don’t know.
 The two time travellers get caught up in an explosion in a quarry where explosives have been rigged.
-Surprised the Doctor and Sarah Jane didn’t realise with sirens going off.
+I’m surprised the Doctor and Sarah Jane didn’t realise that with the sirens going off.

 After the explosion, a fossilised stone hand gets discovered.
 Sarah Jane, under a lot of rubble, grips it in her hand before she goes unconscious.
 Once in hospital, the menace of Eldrad takes over Sarah Jane.
 She takes the hand to the Nunton nuclear power station to regenerate and she keeps saying “Eldrad must live!”

 Sarah Jane Smith was (and still is) a very popular ‘Doctor Who’ companion of the 1970s.
 This was due to Elisabeth Sladen’s lovely performances as the character and the chemistry that she had in her relationship with Tom Baker’s Doctor.
-But with good things, Sarah Jane’s TARDIS travels soon ended.
+But with good things, Sarah Jane’s travels soon came to an end.

 Lis Sladen made her first appearance as Sarah Jane in the story called ‘The Time Warrior’ with Jon Pertwee’s Third Doctor.
 Since then, Sarah Jane has travelled with two Doctors that included Jon Pertwee and Tom Baker.
-Mostly she travelled with Tom Baker and the two formed a sparkling duo. 🙂
+She’s mostly travelled with Tom Baker and the two formed a sparkling duo. 🙂

 It’s clear from the stories they did together that Tom Baker and Lis Sladen enjoyed each other’s company and that they were well-loved by the fans.
 I can imagine how electrifying Tom Baker and Lis Sladen were back in the day.
-They continue to be so by many fans that see them on DVD/Blu-ray.
+They continue to be so by many fans that see them on DVD and Blu-ray.

-It was after doing ‘School Reunion’ that Lis Sladen went on to be Sarah Jane in ‘The Sarah Jane Adventures’, which I loved watching on CBBC.
-I’m saddened that I never got to meet Lis Sladen at ‘Doctor Who’ conventions.
+It was after doing ‘School Reunion’ that Lis Sladen went on to play Sarah Jane in ‘The Sarah Jane Adventures’, which I loved watching on CBBC.
+I’m saddened that I never got to meet Lis Sladen at a ‘Doctor Who’ convention.
 I began going to conventions in 2010 and she sadly passed away in 2011.